 Skin colour is an independent but significant risk factor for melanoma across diverse ethnic groups, with most cases being diagnosed at a median of 50–65 years of age .

 People with skin of colour tend to have:

 People of all skin colours with a family history of melanoma are at increased risk of developing melanoma due to a genetic predisposition .

 Melanoma is due to uncontrolled proliferation of melanocytic stem cells following progressive genetic transformations [1,9,10].

 In most cases, this genetic change is triggered by sun exposure.
 Ultraviolet (UV) radiation damages and mutates the DNA [9,10].
 In darker skin, a higher content of UV radiation-absorbing melanin is protective [7,11,12], and the use of sunscreens is not required to protect them from melanoma.

 Melanoma may also arise in areas not exposed to sunlight and in tissue other than the skin.
-The rates of these melanomas can be higher in non-white ethic groups .
+The rates of these melanomas can be higher in non-white ethnic groups .

 Melanoma can occur anywhere on the skin.
 In skin of colour, melanoma frequently develops in sites that have low sun exposure, such as the palms or soles (acral lentiginous melanoma) [5,6,14,15].
 Less commonly, melanoma may occur on mucous membranes, such as the mouth or genitals, or in other parts of the body, including the brain and the eyes.